bgachara/notes/operating_systems.md

     - Second one is using abstractions to solve the problem at hand.
 - One abstraction every computer user understands is the file.
 - The job of the OS is to create good abstractions and then implement and manage the abstract objects thus created.
+- The trick in resolving tension between simple and complex interfaces is rely on mechanisms that can be combined to provide generality.
 - Abstraction provider definition the OS can be thought of as the top-down view and alternative bottom-up view would be of resource manager.
 - Resource management includes multiplexing(sharing) resources in two different ways: in time and in space.
 - Spooling(Simultaneous Peripheral Operation On Line)
 - Multics(Multiplexed Information and Computing Service)
 - Unix
 - Posix - standard of Unix that defines a minimum system call interface that conformant Unix systems must support.

 ## Computer Hardware